Seize the day? Absolutely. Live your best life with our fun-filled, flavor-forward, no-time-like-the-present itinerary for 36 hours in SLO CAL.

 San Luis Obispo

 Everybody loves Bon Temps Creole Cafe for its hearty southern-style breakfast.
-Wake up your taste buds with Louisiana-style omelets and pain perdu, and let sides of Creole-spiced hash browns, creamy grits and fresh baked buttermilk biscuits seal the deal.
+Wake up your taste buds with Louisiana-style omelets and pain perdu, and let sides of Creole-spiced hash browns, creamy grits and freshly baked buttermilk biscuits seal the deal.

 Head to the Honeymoon Cafe in Pismo Beach for delightfully fresh dishes like the Farmwich egg sandwich, served with peppers, onion, bacon, romesco sauce and arugula on a brioche bun.
 Or keep it sweet and simple with housemade chia seed pudding.